dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 (8.39)

-For the Earth's atmosphere, where 𝑇 ≈ 300 K and the molecular mass 𝑚 is approximately the mass of a nitrogen molecule, this height is roughly 8 kilometers—as we predicted in Section 5.4.1 using dimensional analysis.
+For the Earth's atmosphere, where 𝑇 ≈ 300 K and the molecular mass 𝑚 is approximately the mass of a nitrogen molecule, this height is roughly 8 kilometers — as we predicted in Section 5.4.1 using dimensional analysis.
 The easy-cases reasoning complements the dimensional analysis by providing a physical model.

-As a bonus, this general model of competition explains why we guess that an unknown dimensionless number is comparable to 1—for example, when we estimated an atomic blast energy in Section 5.2.2.
+As a bonus, this general model of competition explains why we guess that an unknown dimensionless number is comparable to 1 — for example, when we estimated an atomic blast energy in Section 5.2.2.
 Often, the dimensionless number represents a ratio between two physical effects.
 Then「comparable to 1」means「the effects have reached a draw.」By guessing that unknown dimensionless numbers were comparable to 1, we foreshadowed the easy-cases reasoning that we use for these examples of competition.

 8.3.2.2 Hydrogen's binding energy